 Most User Friendly: Cosori Smart 5.8-Quart Air Fryer

-What We Like: Connects to Amazon Alexa and Google Assistant, 100+ pre-programmed recipes, 11 functions
+What We Love: Connects to Amazon Alexa and Google Assistant, 100+ pre-programmed recipes, 11 functions

-What We Don't Like: Teflon coating may wear off, buttons can lack responsiveness
+What We Don't Love: Teflon coating may wear off, buttons can lack responsiveness

 Nothing says “user-friendliness” like a digital touchscreen complete with preset cooking buttons.
 Fortunately, the Cosori Smart Air Fryer has 11 preset buttons for go-to options like frozen foods, French fries, vegetables, bread, dessert, and more.